-131. Any person who commits a breach of any section in this Part or, in complying with any section in this Part, makes a statement which the person knows to be false, or recklessly makes a statement which is false, or fails to supply any particulars which the person is required to supply, is guilty of an offence and shall be liable -
+- (1) Any person who - (a) contravenes any provision of this Part; or - (b) in complying with any section in this Part, makes a statement which the person knows to be false, or recklessly makes a statement which is false, or fails to supply any particulars which the person is required to supply, commits an offence.

-- (a) on summary conviction to a fine of \$30,000 or to imprisonment for six months, or to both; - (b) on conviction on information to a fine of \$75,000 or to imprisonment for one year, or to both.
+- (2) A person who commits an offence under subsection (1), shall be liable - (a) on summary conviction to a fine not exceeding thirty thousand dollars or to imprisonment for six months, or to both such fine and imprisonment; or - (b) on conviction on information, to a fine not exceeding seventy-five thousand dollars or to imprisonment for one year or to both such fine and imprisonment.

-PART XV

-ENFORCEMENT
+PART XVII - ENFORCEMENT

-Repealed.
-131

-Compliance directions
+147. Compliance directions.

-132. Without prejudice to any other action that may be instituted or taken against a person, if at any time it appears to the Commission that a person has failed to comply with any of the requirements under the Commission may, by written notice, direct the person to comply with the requirement within such period and on such terms and conditions as the Commission may specify and the person shall comply with the notice.
+Without prejudice to any other action that may be instituted or taken against a person, if at any time it appears to the Commission that a person has failed to comply with any of the requirements under -

-(a) the Act:
+- (a) this Act;

-- (b) the Financial Transactions Reporting Act; or - (c) the Anti-Terrorism Act,
+- (b) the Financial Transactions Reporting Act; or

+- (c) the Anti-Terrorism Act,